tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 *If I told you guys who I really was... well some of you might even be fans of my songs.*

 My manager though... he was seriously starting to annoy me.
 I guess he realized that I didn't need too much of his help.
-I kept him around because we had known each other for a while but he always complained and brought the mood down.
+I kept him around because we had known each other forever but he always complained and brought the mood down.

 We were in the studio with one of our favourite artists.
 The whole time I was starstruck, we were totally vibing and had tons of ideas flowing.
 For some reason Scott, my manager got really pissed off.
 He was happy to be there at first but I guess he started to feel left out.
 The artist who we were working with suggested something and suddenly Scott blurted out...